Duke Nukem Forever

-Duke Nukem Forever is a 2011 first-person shooter game developed by Gearbox Software and published by 2K Games for Windows, PlayStation 3, and Xbox 360.
-It is the fourth main installment in the Duke Nukem series and the sequel to Duke Nukem 3D (1996).
+Duke Nukem Forever is a 2011 first-person shooter game developed by Gearbox Software and published by 2K for Windows, PlayStation 3, Xbox 360 and Mac OS X. It is the fourth main installment in the Duke Nukem series and the sequel to Duke Nukem 3D (1996).
 Players control Duke Nukem as he comes out of retirement to battle an alien invasion.
 Like its predecessor, Duke Nukem Forever features pop culture references, toilet humor, and adult content.

-Duke Nukem Forever began development under 3D Realms and underwent a severely protracted development that lasted more than 14 years.
-Announced in 1997 following the success of Duke Nukem 3D, it was delayed several times, which was attributed to engine changes, understaffing, and a lack of a development plan.
-After 3D Realms downsized in 2009, Duke Nukem Forever was finished by Triptych Games, Gearbox Software and Piranha Games.
+Duke Nukem Forever began development under 3D Realms and underwent a severely protracted development that lasted 14 years.
+Announced in 1997 following the critical and commercial success of Duke Nukem 3D, it was delayed several times, which was attributed to engine changes, understaffing, and a lack of a development plan.
+After 3D Realms downsized in 2009, Duke Nukem Forever was finished by Triptych Games, Gearbox Software, and Piranha Games.
 It holds the Guinness world record for the longest development for a video game.

 Duke Nukem Forever was released on June 14, 2011, and received mostly unfavorable reviews, with criticism for its graphics, dated humor and story, simplistic mechanics, and unpolished performance and design.
 It did not meet sales expectations but was deemed profitable by Take-Two Interactive, the owner of 2K Games.
 An additional episode, The Doctor Who Cloned Me, was released as downloadable content later in the year.
-Early versions of Duke Nukem Forever were leaked in 2022.

 Gameplay

 Duke Nukem Forever is a first-person shooter that combines combat, exploration and puzzle-solving.
+The game also switches to a third-person view when in vehicle use.
 Players control Duke Nukem, a 1980s-style action hero, as he battles alien invaders through three main locations: Las Vegas, a highway and Hoover Dam.
 Some areas feature boss fights, fetch quests and driving sequences; in one sequence, Duke is shrunk to a miniature size and drives a toy car.
 Minigames include air hockey, whack-a-mole and pinball.

 Forever is slower than previous Duke Nukem games.
 As in the Halo series, players can only carry two weapons at a time, and Duke's health regenerates automatically.
-The weapons include a shotgun, trip mines, a shrink ray (which shrinks enemies so Duke can stamp on them) and a freeze ray (which freezes enemies so Duke can shatter them).
+The weapons include a shotgun, trip mines, a shrink ray (which shrinks enemies so Duke can stomp on them) and a freeze ray (which freezes enemies so Duke can shatter them).
 Like Duke Nukem 3D, Forever includes pop culture references, toilet humor and adult content, such as strip clubs and the ability to urinate.
 In the multiplayer mode, players compete in games such as deathmatch, capture the flag and king of the hill.